 Browser does not support script.

-Our research activity is funded by National Institute for Health Research (NIHR), Research Councils and a range of charities.
+The Faculty is an integral partner within King’s Health Partners (KHP) and contributes to the interdisciplinary research centres in supporting and delivering high quality research.
+In the most recent Research Excellence Framework (2014) assessment, more than 90% of the Faculty’s research was rated as 4* and 3* (world-class and internationally excellent).
+Our research activity is funded by the National Institute for Health Research (NIHR), Research Councils and a range of charities.
 We host a range of nationally competitive fellowships from PhD studentship to post-doctoral level.

 Duration Three years full time, six years part time

 Study mode Blended learning,Full-time,Part-time